 Remember the fun of actually playing sports on the field?
 There is none of that constant analysis going on in your mind.
 There’s just this wonderful feeling of aliveness, the thrill of play.

 That’s something we lose when we give our lives to our minds.
 We trade being a player for being a sportscaster.
-We live in the future and in the past… always trying to figure out what’s going to happen and what shouldn’t happen… and lose the capacity to actually experience — and appreciate! —What Is Happening.
+We live in the future and the past… always trying to figure out what’s going to happen and what shouldn’t happen… and lose the capacity to actually experience — and appreciate! —What Is Happening.

 “An interpreted world isn’t home.” —Hildegard von Bingen (Christian Mystic)